rr2661/CS4563/README.md

 Data for this year: 300,000 records.

-SVM Classification on 20% of this years data, around 70,000 records.
+Solution used SVM Classification.
+Due to time constraints it was only run on 20% of this years data, which is around 70,000 records.

 Accuracy rate ~20%.

-Around 80 classes (Type of crimes)
+Around 80 classes (Types of crime)

 Only uses location, date, and time information from past complaints.

+### Evaluation

 Given the accuracy rate of past solutions this accuracy might be acceptable.
 It is worth noting that they had considerably less classes so it would probably be benefitial to condense the amount of classes.
-By combining similar classes together one can get a higher accuracy at the with a slight loss to classification specificity.
+By combining similar classes together one can get a higher accuracy with a slight loss to classification specificity.

-### Evaluation
+Note: It is also worth noting that this project used NY data not SF data like the other sources did.

 ### Presentation
 [Presentation](ML_Presentation.pdf)